HoldenFolk/BikeRentalDApp/m5/Prototype.md

 [^18]: Our prototype is currently missing the oracle interface allowing the smart contract to call the secure decryptor.

+[^19]: Source: Borden Ladner Gervais, "Québec Privacy Law Reform: Compliance Guide for Organizations", 2022.

-[^19]: When it comes to privacy, users tend to value short term gains over long term losses.
+[^20]: When it comes to privacy, users tend to value short term gains over long term losses.
 This idea is developped in section 2.2.2 of this book: Knijnenburg, B. P., Page, X., Wisniewski, P., Lipford, H. R., Proferes, N., & Romano, J. (Eds.).
 (2022).
 Modern Socio-Technical Perspectives on Privacy (1st ed.).
 Springer Cham. https://doi.org/10.1007/978-3-030-82786-1